nf-osi/usagereports/README.md

 If you'd like to interact with Snowflake without leaving RStudio (which *does* allow a more seamless workflow for updating figures), see [here](https://solutions.posit.co/connections/db/databases/snowflake/).

-However, this package is also pretty agnostic about which interface is used, so OK to just plug in data exported from the Worksheets UI, SnowSQL (CLI), or VSCode extension.
+However, this package is also pretty agnostic about which interface is used, so OK to just plug in data exported from the Worksheets UI or the VSCode extension.

-## Development notes
+## Development

-This package is in development and will depend on a new backend (itself also in development) being stabilized.
-Version 1.0 is possible some time in 2024, and current developments are focused on:

-- Deprecation of legacy warehouse functions and templates and replacing everything as applicable with new backend.
-- Split Google Analytics and Synapse data prep, aiming for greater modularity and greater generalization.
-- Setting up more overall package checks and tests.
+Please note that you are using a pre-version 1.0 of the package.

 ### Contributing guide